ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 ![Button allowing user to connect to the website with a wallet](./connect1.png)

-4. Select your wallet from the offered list.
-If you can't see your wallet, it may be hidden under “WalletConnect” option.
+4. Select your wallet from the provided options list.
+If you can't see your wallet, it may be hidden under the “WalletConnect” option.

 ![Selecting from a list of wallets to connect with](./connect2.png)